 The group proceeded past the fallen foe and traveled a short ways before they found the cave ended with a dark chamber.
-Fynn was about to call upon the Light for guidance, when the room suddenly started to glow an eerie green.
+Fynn was about to call upon luminary magic for guidance when the room suddenly started to glow an eerie green.
 As the cave grew brighter, the walls of the cavern became covered with lines of green light.
-There were scrawls and scribbles painted in what appeared to be fel blood.
+There were scrawls and scribbles painted in what appeared to be… corrupted blood.

 “What is this?”
 Iliera asked, stepping closer to the lines.
 As she did so, the lines took shape into various symbols, pulsing and moving, crawling across the walls.
 “Is this a language?”

-“This is an old demonic language.
-It’s the words of the dreadlords.”
+“This is an old language.
+It’s the words of the Yunai.”

 “Can you translate it?”
 Aethelwolfe asked.